On the Semantics of Intensionality: Exposures

 \subsection{Cartesian Exposures}

 Bare exposures offer no promises or guarantees regarding intensional equality.
 For example, it is not a given that $\pi_1 \circ \langle f, g \rangle \approx f$.
 However, one may argue that this equality should hold, insofar as there is no grand intensional content in projecting a component.
-Exposures satisfying that equation are \emph{cartesian}.
+This leads to the following notion:

 \begin{definition} A exposure $Q : \mathfrak{B} \expo{} \mathfrak{C}$ where $\mathfrak{B}$ is a cartesian P-category is itself \emph{cartesian} just if, for arrows $f : C \rightarrow A$ and $g : C \rightarrow B$, we have \end{definition}